 It's hard to find a better school than Stony Brook University if you wish to study Mathematics.
 Graduates from the mathematics degree program at Stony Brook University make 12.9% above the the average college grad in this field.
 The location of Stony Brook, New York, is satisfactory for students who opt for a quieter, suburban region.

 Concerned about student loans?
 (We understand!)
-SUNY New Paltz and its $19,770 annual net price may be a good match for you.89.0% of freshman students come back for their sophomore year.
+SUNY New Paltz and its $19,732 annual net price may be a good match for you.
+Don't worry if you're not from New York, you aren't going to feel like out of place at SUNY New Paltz.
+Approximately 4.2% of undergrads come from another state.
 Go on a virtual tour for more information on SUNY New Paltz.

 It's hard to find a better school than The College at Brockport if you want to pursue Mathematics as a major.
 This is a tremendous choice for students who like the beauty of a compact college town.